ALLPix/allpix/README.md

 Then checkout the github version of allpix :
     git clone https://github.com/ALLPix/allpix.git

-If running on lxplus, source the bash setup script (make sure you are using bash, if not, type ```exec bash```) to get access the the precompiled geant4, root and other dependencies :
+If running on lxplus, source the bash setup script (make sure you are using bash, if not, type ```exec bash```) to get access the the precompiled geant4, root and other dependencies. (!!!!WARNING!!! lxplus path for installation has changed so make sure you have the latest version from github)  :

 ```
 source allpix/setup_allpix_geant4.10.3.1.sh